Cuprum77/LCD_Driver/initializer/sequencer/README.md

 If the sequence encounters an unexpected instruction, it will throw an error and stop the sequence.
 This is to prevent the sequencer from sending out garbage data to the LCD display.

 To exit the error state, the system needs to be reset.

+## Testbench
+The testbench for the sequencer can be found in the [sequencer.vht](testbench/sequencer.vht) file.